raydak-labs/configarr/docs/docs/intro.md

 ---
 sidebar_position: 1
-description: "Configarr - A powerful synchronization tool for Sonarr, Radarr and other *Arr tools that helps manage custom formats and quality profiles using TRaSH Guides and custom configurations"
+description: "Configarr - A powerful synchronization tool for Sonarr, Radarr and other *Arr tools that helps manage custom formats and quality profiles using TRaSH-Guides and custom configurations"
-keywords: [configarr, sonarr, radarr, trash guides, custom formats, media management, automation, recyclarr, quality profiles, whisparr]
+keywords: [configarr, sonarr, radarr, trash guides, TRaSH-Guides, custom formats, media management, automation, recyclarr, quality profiles, whisparr]
 ---

 # Introduction

-Welcome to Configarr - your all-in-one solution for managing Sonarr and Radarr (and other \*Arr tools) configurations with seamless integration of TRaSH Guides and custom formats.
+Welcome to Configarr - your all-in-one solution for managing Sonarr and Radarr (and other \*Arr tools) configurations with seamless integration of TRaSH-Guides and custom formats.

 ## What is Configarr?

 Configarr is a powerful configuration and synchronization tool designed specifically for Sonarr v4 and Radarr v5.
-It streamlines the process of managing custom formats and quality profiles by automatically synchronizing settings from TRaSH Guides while supporting additional customizations.
+It streamlines the process of managing custom formats and quality profiles by automatically synchronizing settings from TRaSH-Guides while supporting additional customizations.

 ### Experimental support